-As of September 30, 2013 and December 31, 2012, the outstanding principal balances on PTH 1-84-secured (Europe, CIS and Turkey) debt were \$42.8 million, respectively.
+As of March 31, 2013 and December 31, 2012, the outstanding principal balances on Preotact-secured debt were \$42.8 million, respectively.
 In July 2007, the Company entered into an agreement with DRI Capital, or DRI, formerly Drug Royalty L.P.3, in which the Company sold to DRI its right to receive future royalty payments due under its license agreement with Takeda.
 Under the agreement, DRI paid the Company an up-front purchase price of \$50.0 million.
 If and when DRI receives two and a half times the amount paid to the Company, the agreement will terminate and the remainder of the royalties, if any, will revert back to the Company.
-In connection with the Company's July 2007 agreement with DRI, the Company granted DRI a security interest in its license agreement with Takeda for PTH 1-84 (Europe, CIS and Turkey) and certain of its patents and other intellectual property underlying that agreement.
-In the event of a default by NPS under the agreement with DRI, DRI would be entitled to enforce its security interest against the property described above.
+In connection with the Company's July 2007 agreement with DRI, the Company granted DRI a security interest in its license agreement with Takeda for Preotact and certain of its patents and other intellectual property underlying that agreement.
+In the event of a default by NPS under the agreement with DRI, DRI would be entitled to enforce its security interest against NPS and the property described above.
 The Company determined the initial up-front purchase price is debt and is being amortized using the effective interest method over the estimated life of approximately 14 years.
-Accrued interest under the DRI agreement was \$0 as of September 30, 2013 and December 31, 2012, respectively.
-As of September 30, 2013, \$45.5 million has been paid to DRI.
+Accrued interest under the DRI agreement was \$0 as of March 31, 2013 and December 31, 2012, respectively.
+As of March 31, 2013, \$45.5 million has been paid to DRI.
 On March 18, 2013, Takeda terminated the license agreement and returned the rights to NPS (See note 10).
 NPS is obligated to use its commercially reasonable efforts to negotiate, execute and deliver a new license agreement for the licensed technology in the territory on terms similar to the Takeda agreement or any other arrangement for the exploitation of the licensed technology, in each case providing for the payment of royalties or other consideration to the same extent and for the same period of time that royalties are currently payable to DRI.
-The Company is currently in discussions with DRI regarding the optimal product development strategy for PTH 1-84, which requires DRI's consent.
+The Company must also obtain DRI's consent related to a new agreement.
 This obligation is required for a period of twelve months following the termination of the Takeda agreement.
-If the Company does not complete such negotiation, execution and delivery and obtain DRI's consent, during such twelve month period, then DRI has the right to negotiate, execute and deliver a new license agreement for the licensed technology on terms no more extensive (when taken as a whole), without NPS' permission, than the terms contained in the Takeda agreement.
+If the Company does not complete such negotiation, execution and delivery and obtain DRI's consent, then DRI has the right to negotiate, execute and deliver a new license agreement for the licensed technology on terms no more extensive (when taken as a whole), without NPS' permission, then the terms contained in the Takeda agreement.
 The repayment of the remaining \$42.8 million is secured solely by future royalty payments arising from sales of the licensed product.
-The PTH 1-84-secured (Europe, CIS and Turkey) debt is non-recourse to the Company.
+The Preotact-secured debt is non-recourse to the Company.